 May All Who Come Behind Us Find Us Faithful

-In a society where women are not respected for their decision to stay home to raise children, it takes great courage and conviction as they stand against the tide.
+In a society where women are not respected for their decision to stay home to raise children, it takes great courage and conviction to stand against the tide.
 If you are such a Mother, I honor you for your sacrifice and commitment.
-You understand the grave responsibility entrusted to you..
+You understand the grave responsibility entrusted to you.
 Great is your reward for planting the seeds of kindness, virtue, goodness, love, character, responsibility and more into your child's heart.

 We leave footprints you know; Footprints for good or for bad.
 When we model faithfulness and godliness we pass that on to our children.
-When we model self absorption, laziness or entitlement this too is passed on to our children.
-Our lives do leave footprints for our children to follow.
+When we model self-absorption, laziness or entitlement this too is passed on to our children.
 What type of footprints are you leaving?
 We will leave a trail of courage or a trail of uncertainty and fear.
 Yes, the hand that rocks the cradle rules the world.
-Great is a woman's influence on many generations that come behind her.
+Great is your influence on many generations that come behind you.

 Find Us Faithful, Steve Green